P1Analytics/Thesis/README.md

     _While Cassandra is a general purpose non-relational database that can be used for a variety of different applications, there are a number of use cases where the database excels over most any other option._
     >> Internet of things applications – Cassandra is perfect for consuming lots of fast incoming data from devices, __sensors__ and similar mechanisms that exist in many different locations.

+    There are a tons of [lectures how to use it properly](https://academy.datastax.com/courses)

     __Challenge__:
     - Unlike in the SQL world where you model your data first and then write the queries, in Cassandra you need to figure out all the queries that will be done and model your data accordingly.
     It means you need to think twice when [building the data model](https://medium.com/@jscarp)